MiriamBabukhian/DNABert-2_CNN_5UTRanalysis/README.md

 ##Project Overview

-The code retrieves RNA/DNA sequences, performs differential expression analysis for tissue-specific transcripts and passes the obtaines sequences through two models: DNABert-2 and a CNN.
-To interpret the model's decisions, in silico mutagensis is performed for both models, as well as Attention Scores Visualization for DNABert-2.
+The code retrieves RNA/DNA sequences of 5'UTRs, performs differential expression analysis for tissue-specific transcripts and passes the obtained sequences through two models: DNABert-2 and a CNN.
+To interpret the model's predictions, in silico mutagensis is performed for both models, as well as Attention Scores Visualization for DNABert-2.

 ##Code Structure